reproducible-research/scipy-tutorial-2014/README.md

 ## Description

-This tutorial will train **reproducible research warriors** on the *practices and tools that make experimental verification possible with an end-to-end data analysis workflow*.
+This *hands-on* tutorial will train **reproducible research warriors** on the *practices and tools that make experimental verification possible with an end-to-end data analysis workflow*.
 The tutorial will expose attendees to open science methods during data gathering, storage, analysis, up to publication into a reproducible article.

 Attendees are expected to have basic familiarity with [scientific Python](http://scipy.org) and [Git](http://git-scm.org).